Count Lodovico, a once noble man, has been banished from Rome for murder and corruption. His supporters vow to help repeal the banishment.

 Vittoria is arrested for murdering her husband, and a trial takes place in which she is both interrogated and judged by Cardinal Monticelso.

 She defends herself vehemently, but is sent to a house for penitent prostitutes by the cardinal.

 Francisco learns of the death of his sister Isabella, and later sees a vision of her ghost, leading him to vow to avenge Isabella's death.

 Bracciano and Vittoria plot their escape to Padua where they will be married.
 Lodovico returns to Rome, reveals his secret love for Isabella to Franscisco and vows to avenge her death.

-Monticelso is announced as the new pope, and the news arrives that Vittoria and Bracciano have fled to Padua.
+Cardinal Monticelso becomes the new pope, and the news arrives that Vittoria and Bracciano have fled to Padua.
 Monticelso excommunicates them and Francisco's plan to hire Ludovico takes shape.